Freemasonry: Other degrees, orders and bodies

 Blue Lodges, known as Craft Lodges in the United Kingdom, offer only the three traditional degrees.
 In most jurisdictions, the rank of past or installed master is also conferred in Blue/Craft Lodges.
 Master Masons are able to extend their Masonic experience by taking further degrees, in concordant or other bodies whether or not approved by their own Grand Lodge.

+The French Rite, historically also known as the Premier Rite or Modern Rite, is among the oldest surviving codified Masonic rites.
+It developed in France from the ritual tradition transmitted from the Premier Grand Lodge of England, founded in London in 1717.
+The name "Modern" derives from the rival Antient Grand Lodge of England, established in 1751, whose members called the original Grand Lodge the "Moderns" and themselves the "Antients".
+The French Rite dates from 1724 and was systematically organized during the 1780s as three symbolic grades followed by four higher Orders, now commonly known as the Orders of Wisdom, forming a complete seven-stage progression.

 The Ancient and Accepted Scottish Rite is a system of 33 degrees, including the three Blue Lodge degrees administered by a local or national Supreme Council.
 This system is popular in North America, South America and in Continental Europe.
 In America the York Rite, with a similar range, administers three orders of Masonry, namely the Royal Arch, Cryptic Masonry and Knights Templar.

 In Britain separate bodies administer each order.
 Freemasons are encouraged to join the Holy Royal Arch, which is linked to Mark Masonry in Scotland and Ireland, but completely separate in England.
 In England the Royal Arch is closely associated with the Craft, automatically having many Grand Officers in common, including Prince Edward, Duke of Kent, as both Grand Master of the Craft and First Grand Principal of the Royal Arch.
 The English Knights Templar and Cryptic Masonry share the Mark Grand Lodge offices and staff at Mark Masons' Hall, London.
 The Ancient and Accepted Rite (similar to the Scottish Rite), requires a member to proclaim the Trinitarian Christian faith, and is administered from Duke Street in London.
 Conversely, the Societas Rosicruciana in Anglia is a fully independent esoteric organisation that requires members be United Grand Lodge of England Master Masons.

 In the Nordic countries the Swedish Rite is dominant; a variation of it is also used in parts of Germany.